solo-io/gloo/docs/content/operations/upgrading/faq.md

 ## New features

-#### Set circuit breakers for dynamic forward proxies

-When using a dynamic forward proxy, Envoy sets a limit of 1024 connections for dynamically discovered upstreams.
-Starting in Gloo Gateway Enterprise version 1.19.3, you can override this setting by setting custom circuit breakers for your dynamic forward proxy.
+### Circuit breakers for DFP-enabled routes

+Starting in version 1.19.3 you can configure separate circuit breakers for dynamically discovered upstream hosts.
+By default, Envoy creates a cluster for each resolved upstream and limits the number of connections to this cluster to 1024.
+When using Dynamic Forward Proxies, Envoy creates a cluster for each host and applies the default circuit breaker settings to it.

+Depending on your setup, you might quickly reach the circuit breaker limit for each upstream host, even though overall traffic is not high.
+To overwrite the default circuit breaker settings, configure the `dynamicForwardProxy.circuitBreakers` fields on your gateway proxy.

-For more information, see [Set circuit breakers for dynamically discovered upstreams]({{% versioned_link_path fromRoot="/guides/traffic_management/listener_configuration/http_connection_manager/dfp/#dfp-circuit-breakers" %}}).
+For more information, see [Set circuit breakers for dynamically discovered upstreams]({{< versioned_link_path fromRoot="/guides/traffic_management/listener_configuration/http_connection_manager/dfp/" >}})

+### Change proxy metrics to `usedonly` stats

+By default, the Gloo Gateway Prometheus endpoint emits large numbers of metrics that can overwhelm your Prometheus instance or other instances that scrape these metrics.
+Starting in version 1.19.4, you can apply a query parameter to the Prometheus scraping endpoint to reduce the number of metrics that the proxy emits.

+For more information, see [Apply metrics filter to Prometheus scraping endpoint]({{< versioned_link_path fromRoot="/operations/production_deployment/#apply-metrics-filter-to-prometheus-scraping-endpoint" >}}).

 ### Set authority header for gRPC OpenTelemetry collectors